 The Committee has reviewed and discussed the structure of our compensation program in order to assess whether any aspect of the program could potentially be expected to provide an incentive to our executive officers or other employees to take any unnecessary or inappropriate risks that could threaten our operating results, financial condition or impact long-term shareholder value.
 Based on our internal controls, policies and risk-mitigating components in our incentive arrangements currently in place as well as the Committee's formal review and discussion process, the Committee believes our compensation programs represent an appropriate balance of short-term and long-term compensation and do not encourage our executive officers or other employees to take on unnecessary or excessive risks that are reasonably likely to have a material adverse effect on our company.
 We allocate compensation, to the extent amounts in excess of base salary are earned or paid, between fixed components, annual cash incentives and long-term equity incentives based, in part, on an employee's position and level of responsibility within our organization.
 Our equity awards, if any, have historically been a mix of options and restricted stock, although no equity awards were granted to our Named Executive Officers during fiscal 2017.
-We believe our mix of compensation elements helps to ensure that our Named Executive Officers do not focus on achieving short-term results at the expense of the long-term growth and sustainability of our company.
-None of our Named Executive Officers receives compensation derived from commissions.
-No portion of compensation for these individuals is tied to the attainment of specific financial performance targets, other than a minimum established EBITDA level applicable to fiscal 2016 and 2017 cash bonuses.
-We believe that these practices further reduce the likelihood that these executives, or any of our employees, would take any unnecessary or inappropriate risks.
-Base salary is the only guaranteed portion of comp
+We believe our mix of compensation elements helps to ensure that our Named Executive Officers drom commissions.
+No portion of compensation for these individuals is tied to the attainment of specific financial performance targets, other than a minimum established EBITDA level applicable to fiscal 2017 cash bonuses.
+We believe that these executives for the reduce the likelihood that these executives, or any of our employees, would take any unnecessary or inappropriate risks.
+Base salary is the only guaranteed portion of our incentive compensation arrangements are intended to reward performance.